-Rewrite:

 Read this passage slowly, three times all the way through.
-In

-the space below, rewrite this verse in your own words.
-What is
+In the space below, rewrite this verse in your own words.

-the purpose of this passage?

-the purpose of this passage.

 Questions:

 What questions do you have after reading this passage?
-Is

-there anything that is challenging to you, that you agree or
+Is there anything that is challenging to you, that you agree or disagree with?

-disagree with?

 Who:

 Who is writing this passage?
-For whom is this passage
+For whom is this passage written?

-written?

-What: What is happening in this text, what is the purpose of this passage?
-So What?
+What is happening in this text; what is the purpose of this passage?

 What is God saying to the universal church through this passage?
 In other words, what are the implications of this passage for all Christians?

 What is God saying to you in this passage?
-Prayerfully think o one takeaway you have from the reading this morning.
+Prayerfully think of one takeaway you have from the reading this morning.

-Challenge Question: Do you believe that God "chooses to show His wrath" to certain individuals "to make the riches of his glory known"?
+Do you believe that God "chooses to show his wrath" to certain individuals "to make the riches of his glory known"?
 If so, how does this affect our lives as Christians?